okbob/ncurses-st-menu/doc/API.md

 * `st_menu_new` - create state variable for pull down menu from template. `st_menu_new_menubar` - same like
   previous function - creates menubar menu.

+* `st_menu_post` shows menu, `st_menu_unpost` hides menu.
+The hide doesn't throw state data if `close_active_submenu` is false.

+* `st_menu_driver` - main functionality - sends events to st_menu library.
+Any event has three
+  parts - keycode, alt info (used or not used Alt key) and mouse event data.

+* `st_menu_delete` - remove state data of menu object from memory.

+* We can store menu's state data before deleting to int array.
+The state data can be restored from this array by `st_menu_load` function.
+When menu objects are significantly changed, then good practice is saving state data, deleting menu object, creating new menu object based on new configuration, and load state data.

+* The selected menu item can be accessed via function `st_menu_selected_item`.
+When `activated` flag is true, then selected item was touched by mouse, accelerator or enter key.

+* the menu state can be updated by function `st_menu_set_option` or function `st_menu_reset_option`.